solhuebner/ID-42-Sirene/ideas.md

 **Pirate Ship**

 The last boss.
 Like the seahorse has different phases according to his current HP.

-1.First phase.
+1. First phase.
 100 - 67%HP.
 Pirate Ship moves slowly in a basic up and down pattern on the right side of the screen.
 He fires skull projectiles very infrequently.
 The skulls cannot be destroyed.
 Every x seconds (12?)
 The Pirate Ship makes a charge.
 The charge is always random either on the top or bottom side of the screen.

-2.Second phase.
+2. Second phase.
 67 - 33% HP.
 During this second phase the pirate ship moves faster up and down and fires skulls more frequently.
 It must be possible to dodge the skulls at all times.
 Every x seconds (8?) the Pirate Ship makes a charge.

 3. Third phase.
 33 - 0% HP.
 During the last phase the pirate ship moves even faster and fires even more frequently.
 Again however, it must be possible to dodge the skulls at all times.
 Every x seconds (4?) the Pirate Ship makes a charge.